UK TV ADVERTS FROM THE 80S

 Ads, adverts, commercials (or whatever you want to call them) can either irritate or entertain you.
-On this playlist you'll find a wide variety of old British TV adverts from the 1980s - enjoy!
+On this video compilation, you'll find a wide variety of old British TV adverts from the 1980s - enjoy!

 Shake & Vac is still available today, and despite many people turning up their noses at the idea, it seems to have stood the test of time.

 The very memorable Toshiba eighties ad had kids driving their parents crazy by shouting out the catchphrase "Hello Tosh got a Toshiba?" (and variations of it) at every given opportunity!

 There are plenty of memory-jogging ads in the British ad break from 1985 video, which features six separate adverts from Cuprinol, Welcome Back To Butter (featuring Isla St. Clair from the Generation Game with Larry Grayson), Ford Granada, Dunlop Tyres, Bran Flakes (they're tasty, tasty, very very tasty!) and Thorn EMI Computer Software.

 Monster Munch was launched in the UK in 1977.
 They were originally produced by Smiths and they were advertised as 'The Biggest Snack Pennies Can Buy'.
 I always remember these being almost too big to get in my mouth as a kid, but I still used to eat quite a lot of them, nonetheless.
 That was the best thing about being young, you could eat like a pot-bellied pig and stay thin - now I just look like one!

 With all these monsters and skeletons, anyone would think they were trying to scare us to death!
 Archie the skeleton, of course, featured in the 80s adverts for Scotch video tapes.
 The advert featured is from 1983.
 You can read more about video tapes on the 80s Technology page.